 by Steve Roushakes

-The pedagogy and culture at The New School revolve around the belief that learning should be purposeful and that students should have choice and agency in their education.
+The pedagogy and culture at The New School revolve around the belief that learning should be purposeful and that students should have choice in their education.
 Our mission – to help students learn to use their minds well and take charge of their academic lives – captures this two-part belief in simple terms, although exactly what we mean by “using one’s mind well” and “taking charge” may not be self-evident.
 In his February 2014 blog, What is Educational Ownership?
 John Potter, our founder and headmaster, discussed this principle of choice in education, whereby students considerably shape their academic lives and begin to set high standards for their work.
 It’s certainly worth checking out.
 Here, I’d like to take a closer look at what it means to use one’s mind well.

 Perhaps a good place to start is with criticisms of American education, which are not hard to find these days, and which seem to lament a general absence of dynamic thinking in school curriculums.
 Here are just a couple: